xdmorgan/automate-the-boring-stuff/README.md

-# automate-the-boring-stuff
+# Automate the Boring Stuff with Python

 ![Build Status (TravisCI)](https://travis-ci.org/xdmorgan/automate-the-boring-stuff.svg?branch=master)

-Python book exercises
+A collection of exercises and projects from the [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) book (second edition).

+## Installation

+1. `make`

+## Testing with Pytest

+1. `make test`